cr-solutions/es_indexer/readme.txt

 for more see also https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html
 $ cd /home/ubuntu/python/myproject
 $ pip3 install --upgrade requests pymysql --system -t .
-$ zip -r ./test_es_indexer.zip .
+$ zip -r9 ./test_es_indexer.zip .

-after the setup of the code it can e.g. periodically indexed via cron jobs or cloud watch rules
+after the setup of the code it can e.g. periodically indexed via local cron jobs or AWS Cloud Watch rules in combination with AWS Lambda

 Default filesystem structure:
 folder with source file of entry point, as sample "test_es_indexer.py"